 A testosterone booster

 Testosterone is mainly a male hormone, although it is also present in women at lower levels and is responsible for the same important health benefits.
 Levels of testosterone typically reduce with age, but it can also be affected by life circumstances, such as chronic stress, at any age.
 Common signs of low testosterone include reduced sex drive, fatigue, erectile dysfunction, increased body fat, loss of muscle and bone mass, and mood changes.
-Ashwagandha has gained a solid reputation for boosting testosterone.
+Ashwagandha has gained a solid reputation for boosting testosterone, which is why we often include it in our Testosterone Replacement Therapy (TRT) treatment plans, along with testosterone boosting foods for optimal results.
 Studies have shown that supplementation with ashwagandha in men led to a significant increase in testosterone levels, improved sperm quality, and higher antioxidant levels.
 In a recent study, overweight men aged 40-70, with mild fatigue, saw their levels of testosterone and DHEA (a testosterone precursor produced by the adrenal glands) significantly increase after taking an ashwagandha supplement for 8 weeks.

 Reduces cortisol, a testosterone “stealer”